-HAIM have already enjoyed plenty of attention, seemingly able to bridge the divide between accessibility of radio friendly pop and the authenticity of guitar based rock and roll.
+HAIM have already enjoyed plenty of attention, bridging the divide between accessibility of radio-friendly pop and the perceived authenticity of guitar-based rock and roll.
 They’ve already built up a reputation as a formidable live act, while they also have personality to spare, especially Este’s notorious bass face.

 Haim Album Reviews